singnet/image-retrieval-service/README.md

-## Using docker with GPU
+## Using docker with GPU, CPU

-If you have a [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) installed, we have Dockerfile.gpu which you can use to build your image.
+If you have a [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) installed, we have Dockerfile.gpu which you can use to build your image or if that doesn't exist.

-     docker build --file Dockerfile.gpu . -t singnet:image-retrieval

-## Using docker with CPU

-You can also build an image which has only the CPU dependecies to evaluate the models provided.

-	docker build --file Dockerfile . -t singnet:image-retrieval-cpu
+    ./deploy_service.sh

+ Note the above script resolves to build

  ## How to Use the docker image